Acne

 - Make scars less noticeable

-Acne medications work in different ways, by reducing oil production, speeding up skin cell turnover, fighting bacterial infection or reducing inflammation — which helps prevent scarring.
+Acne treatments work in different ways, by reducing oil production, speeding up skin cell turnover, fighting bacterial infection or reducing inflammation — which helps prevent scarring.

 The treatment regime recommended will depend on your age, the type and severity of your acne, and what you are willing to commit to.
 For example, you may need to wash and apply medications to the affected skin twice a day for several weeks.
 Often topical medications and drugs you take by mouth (oral medication) are used in combination.
 Pregnant women will not be able to use most oral prescription medications for acne.